UtrechtUniversity/streetview-greenery/README.md

 # streetview-greenery

+## Most of the package does not work anymore, because the municipality of amsterdam made their panorama data private.

 Project to retrieve and process panoramic photo's and compute the greenery as perceived from street level.

 ## Description